nasa/Transform-to-Open-Science/Module_4/Lesson_2/readme.md

 See the journal where you are publishing if they have any specific instructions on how to cite software (e.g., [AAS Software Citation Suggestions](https://journals.aas.org/news/software-citation-suggestions/)).

-In some cases, a software’s licensing terms and conditions require acknowledgement or citation in the references or bibliography of any publications based on research that made use of the software.
+In some cases, a software’s licensing terms and conditions require acknowledgment or citation in the references or bibliography of any publications based on research that made use of the software.

 ### How to cite?

 Ideally, use and cite code that is archived in a long-term repository with a persistent DOI.
-Follow the guidance about the preferred citation format, which is provided in the long- term repository and may appear in a README or a CITATION file.
+Follow the guidance about the preferred citation format, which is provided in the long-term repository and may appear in a README or a CITATION file.

 DOIs provide a persistent identifier/link for research outputs.
 Thus, it is preferable to cite code in long-term repositories linked to a DOI.
 URLs (e.g., Stack Overflow) and active repositories (e.g., on GitHub) are mutable but can be used if there is no alternative.